matthewdunbar/ruby-kafka/README.md

 When calling `#shutdown`, the producer will attempt to deliver the messages and the method call will block until that has happened.
 Note that there's no _guarantee_ that the messages will be delivered.

 **Note:** if the calling thread produces messages faster than the producer can write them to Kafka, you'll eventually run into problems.
-The internal queue used for sending messages from the calling thread to the background worker has a size limit; once this limit is reached, a call to `#produce` will raise `Kafka::BufferOverflow`.
+The internal queue used for sending messages from the calling thread to the background worker has a size limit; once this limit is reached, a call to `#produce` will raise `KafkaLegacy::BufferOverflow`.

 #### Serialization